GoogleChrome/developer.chrome.com/site/en/docs/webstore/program_policies/index.md

 ### Use of Permissions {: #permissions }

-Request access to the narrowest permissions necessary to implement your Product’s features or services.
+Request access to the narrowest permissions necessary to implement your Product's features or services.
 If more than one permission could be used to implement a feature, you must request those with the least access to data or functionality.